What is the Term Structure of Interest Rates?

 U.S. Treasury Yield Curve

-Treasury securities are the most common yield curve as they are risk-free and thus, help in deciding on the yield for other debts.
+Treasury securities are the most common yield curve as they are risk-free and thus help decide the yield for other debts.
 The shape of the yield curve may change after a while.
-And, investors who are accurate with their predictions of the changes in the term structure of interest rates benefit from the corresponding changes in the bond prices.1,2
+And investors who are accurate with their predictions of the changes in the term structure of interest rates benefit from the corresponding changes in bond prices.

 - Convexity – Meaning, Graph, Formula, Factors, and Example